We designed our Aggie Mom rings to last for decades, reducing their weight to increase our profit was never a consideration.

 Rhodolite Garnet, Topaz and Tourmaline.
 We found that both Rhodolite Garnet and Tourmaline were not a pleasing maroon color.
 Rhodolite Garnet and Tourmaline were also softer than Topaz and therefore less durable.

-Swarovski topaz is by far the best choice for our new patent pending designs.
+Our European machine cut topaz is by far the best choice for our new patent pending designs.